velolib/gregtech-flow/projects/formatting.md

 Example: proc_platinum.yaml, proc_monazite.yaml

 ## Why format like this?
-This formatting is used to increase readability of information in projects without needing to dive deep into the document or having to generate the graph.
+This formatting is used to increase readability of information in projects without needing to dive deep into the project or having to generate the graph.